edteamlat/go-wizard/README.md

 go-wizard init -m github.com/edteamlat/my-app
 ```

-This will create the project on the current directory with the directories to work with the hexagonal architecture,
+This will create the project on the current directory with the layers to work with the hexagonal architecture, and
 it'll automatically init git and the go modules.

 ```bash